sukhmeenjot/Sukhmeenjot.github.io/_posts/2019-03-29-week7-Project2.md

 # Week 7
 ## [Update for week 7]({% post_url 2019-03-29-week7-Project2 %})
 I finished my project 2, It was Poster for car showroom opening.
 I already uploaded the tutorial for more details that how I created the poster.
 To Evaluate my progess with respect to intial goals, I would I like to say that I meet 99% my goals.
-This time lack with only 1% , because at the begining I choosed wrong software.
+This time, I lack with only 1% , because at the begining I choosed wrong software.
 Overall , this time project goes really well.
-In this project I almost meet my expectations, but as expectations for the project change over time
+In this project I almost meet my expectations, but as expectations for the project change over time , in this project design part took more part, because it was alot to search about asymmetric design trends.
+I tried various color pallete and design to go with my poster.
+That's the part where time effected my project.

-Today is the last day of my Mini project.
-I am going to present in the class what I have done so far.
-To Evaluate my progess with respect to intial goals, I would I like to say that I meet 95% my goals.
-Only 5% of my goals is effected, because of time.
-To talk about expectations for the project change over time is like that,Intially I was thinking to create whole mockup for travelling website, including all Desktop , Tablet and Mobile views.
-But its all change over  time, I just created
-Desktop view and one Mobile view.
-That is how my project effected by time.

 # Lessons Learned
+I have learned many lessons, like asymmetric

 I have Learned so many lessons during this project, for example the reizing to cannot make your design fully responsive, it just fix the position of your icons and other items.
 I also learn many lessons like that never give up on searching new thing.
 It will help you alot to improve your design and imaginations.
 There was only one unexpected challenge that I faced during